Learn about the digital tools that you can integrate to enhance your course design.

 Because there are so many tools to choose from, it may be helpful to view how other instructors have used the tools.
-Review the exemplar course videos and SUNY OSCQR rubric for guidance, as well as network with other instructors in your discipline, or seek support from UBIT or CATT.
+Review the SUNY OSCQR rubric for guidance, as well as network with other instructors in your discipline, or seek support from UBIT or CATT.
 Further, whether a course is face-to-face or online, you can utilize these tools across delivery modes.

 We have compiled a list of tools, uses, best practices, and further resources on our Tools page.